i0ntempest/Adobe-Downloader/readme-en.md

 - 133: Insufficient system disk space
 - -1: The Setup component was not processed or failed to process, please contact the developer
 - 195: The downloaded product does not support your current system
+- 255: The Setup component needs to be updated, please contact the developer to resolve

 ### Questions about the Setup Component